This series of posts was written with pastors and church leaders in mind. All posts in the series:

 With blindness always ready to overtake us, we should be alert to anger’s disguises.
 In the Sermon on the Mount, Jesus targets our tendency to reconfigure the law so that it condemns others but acquits ourselves.
 In response, we want to enlarge the law back to its original proportions and be convicted (Matt 5:21–22).
 This means that everyday grumbling and complaining, seething silence, or any version of turning away from someone in judgment, makes the anger list along with the obvious, hotter versions.

 Anger is specifically linked to Satan.
 It is a demonic contract that Satan uses to enslave and perpetuate his dominion.
-Notice how the defensive and accusing postures of anger are the first fruits of our satanic sympathies in the Garden.
-James later identifies our anger as demonic (James 3:15), and the Apostle Paul agrees, saying it offers an “opportunity to the devil” (Eph 4:26).
-This helps to dispel the lie that our anger is an acceptable part of everyday life, and certainly makes it clear that anger is not to be trifled with.
+Notice how the defensive and accusing postures of anger are the first fruits of our satanic sympathies in the garden.
+James later identifies our anger as demonic (James 3:15), and the apostle Paul agrees, saying it offers an “opportunity to the devil” (Eph 4:27).
+This helps to dispel the lie that our anger is an acceptable part of everyday life, and it certainly makes it clear that anger is not to be trifled with.

 Watch Jesus as he is being tested and insulted by the religious leaders.
 He did not respond in anger.
 Though he is, indeed, angry on a number of occasions, that anger is always about injustices perpetrated against others, especially when those injustices keep others from true worship.
 He is never angry when he is personally offended.
 This does not mean that we are to be silent and unmoved when we experience injustice.
 It does mean that injustices are a time when we need wisdom to guide our responses, and sinful anger will render us fools who are unable to reap “righteousness” (James 3:18) during the inevitable injustices of daily life.